 If a person who has only an opinion or information as to a matter chooses to state it as a fact, the statement is a representation of the matter stated and the falsity of the representation is established by proof that the matter is not as stated, even though the representor may have genuinely held the opinion or believed the information1.
-Sometimes a statement which is apparently in the form of an opinion, or uses words tending to suggest that it is only an opinion, may be held to contain or imply a statement of fact, and even from
+Sometimes a statement which is apparently in the form of an opinion, or uses words tending to suggest that it is only an opinion, may

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.